toroso/fs4net/README.md

 The RootedDirectory class has got all kinds of handy methods on it, pretty much the same that you can find on the Directory and DirectoryInfo classes together.

-The RootedDirectory has some sibling classes for representing other file system entities:
+The RootedDirectory has some sibling classes for representing file system paths:

 <table>
   <tr>